noIM₃ · HF Link Planner

 CCIR P.1239 coefficients don't resolve the ±15-20° EIA crests of enhanced plasma density that dominate tropical daytime HF propagation.
 For paths whose midpoint falls within the crest region between 10:00 and 18:00 local time, the engine damps predicted foF2 by up to 8 % to bring MUF closer to observation.
 This is not part of ITU-R P.1239 and is flagged as empirical.

-3.2 Tropical REL ceiling
+3.2 Tropical reliability ceiling (REMOVED)

 3.3 Grayline reduction